ghanem150/Java-testapp/README.md

 # ........  java-app1 -example...........

-Build war with maven and DevOpsArea framework
+Build war with maven and java-app1 framework

 Steps are the following: